ClickableUbuntuTouch/clickable-mirror/docs/commands.rst

 ``clickable build --libs``
 --------------------------

-Builds libraries specified in the clickable.json.
+Builds libraries specified in the project config.

 ``clickable build --output=/path/to/some/diretory``
 ---------------------------------------------------